-This project will provide school supplies, uniforms, and shoes to up to 25 financially needy but academically motivated and successful children in San Ramon.
-Assistance is provided through vouchers (not cash) redeemable for approved school supplies and uniforms at partnering retail stores that offer discounted pricing.
-Satisfactory academic scores, attendance, and teacher's nomination are necessary for multi-year eligibility; the goal is to get these students to complete high school.
+This project will provide school supplies, uniforms, shoes, and social worker support for up to 30 financially needy but academically motivated students in San Ramon.
+Assistance is provided through vouchers (not cash) redeemable for approved school supplies and uniforms at partnering retail stores.
+Satisfactory academic scores, attendance, and teacher recommendations are necessary for multi-year eligibility; the goal is to help these students complete high school.

 Community Action Alliance-Education Committee